badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 blit_keyed_opt2() 0.014698
 ```

 Welp, that didn't make any impact with Clang in terms of performance.
-We still get the "bad" vectorization in `blit_keyed_xxx()`.
+We still get the "bad" vectorization in `blit_keyed_opt2()`.

 Checking the [updated Godbolt "project"](https://www.godbolt.org/z/rE6v6zYd8), we can see that MSVC is now a bit happier, but not much.